America's Cup 2017: Teams for the

 Svenska Segel Sällskapet) SWE

 The degree of the Swedish team's intent is confirmed by design staff additions from competitors that include Michel Kermarec from Oracle Team USA and Thiha Win from Emirates Team New Zealand, plus additional re-signings including multihull expert Loïck Peyron, and designers Adam May and Nico Rousselon (story at Cat Racing News).
 Other notable additions include Rod Davis as coach, sailors Fredrik Lööf, Max Salminen, and Luke Parkinson (winner 2011-15 VOR).

 Emirates Team New Zealand |

 Royal New Zealand YS

 Continuing the team in the short term relies on having funding available quickly in order to retain key personnel.
 For 2003, the government of NZ provided this financial package to help bridge from one Cup cycle to the next.
 Immediately following the team's defeat in September, 2013, NZ Economic Development Minister Steven Joyce told the NZ Herald on Sept 28 that the country would consider funding the team again once they had more details of the next America's Cup.
 Just days after the the end of the 2013 America's Cup Match, though Grant Dalton, speaking on radio in NZ, said that team members were being heavily recruited by other campaigns.
 Skipper Dean Barker on October 1 told the NZ Herald the same story, that some immediate funding will be needed very soon to prevent other teams from hiring away vital talent.
 Dalton again made similar comments, also to the NZ Herald, in the process implying that he would stay onboard long enough to help guide the team through a transition to the next Cup cycle, but souding as if he would be stepping aside.
-It was not clear who would lead TNZ if Dalton's departed.
-Questioned by media, Russell Coutts did not rule out his own involvement according to one report, though there has yet to be any public sign of interest in that from TNZ, and Barker said Oct 2 that such a scenario was "highly unlikely."
+It was not clear who would lead TNZ if Dalton departed.
+Questioned by media, Russell Coutts did not rule out his own involvement according to one report, though there was not any public sign of interest in that from TNZ, and Barker said Oct 2 that such a scenario was "highly unlikely."